Skip to content

 Compared with men, women tend to have symptoms more often when resting, doing regular daily activities, or even when asleep.

-Studies have shown that young women are more likely to suffer adverse outcomes following a heart attack than young men.
+Studies have shown that women are more likely to suffer adverse outcomes following a heart attack than men.
 Because women’s heart attack symptoms can differ from men’s, women might be diagnosed less often with heart disease than men.
 Knowing your symptoms is the first step to beating CVD.

 Coronary heart disease can increase your risk of death during pregnancy.
 The likelihood of developing heart disease is higher for women who smoke, are overweight, have a family history of early heart disease, and have diabetes or high blood pressure.
 Age also has an impact on a pregnant woman’s likelihood of developing heart disease.